Ravikant2003/Hospital_Management_Python/README.md

 # Hospital_Management_Python
 Hospital Management system project made using python and MySQL

-# NOTE- USE FONT STYLE "COURIER"  WHILE RUNNING THE PROGRAM,OTHERWISE THE DISPLAY OF PROGRAM WOULD BE DISTORTED
+# NOTE- USE FONT FACE AS "COURIER"  WHILE RUNNING THE PROGRAM,OTHERWISE THE DISPLAY OF PROGRAM WOULD BE DISTORTED

+# Font face means font style (Eg-Courier,Times New Roman)

 Software requirement are:
 a)Python IDLE (version-python 3.8) or Spyder IDE of anaconda